jjmedinaariza/modelling_book/docs/03-visualisation.md

 ![cute pie chart](imgs/piechart.jpg)

-What I would use instead are waffle charts.
+What I would use instead are **waffle charts**.
 They're super easy to make with the "waffle" package but I don't think there's time for them at this point, but look into them [here](https://www.r-bloggers.com/making-waffle-charts-in-r-with-the-new-waffle-package/).

 ##Further resources